deesims/deesims.github.io/index.md

 Building software solutions and applications with frontier technology.

-High achieving software developer and instructor with 3+ years’ of well-rounded experience in LAMP development, object-oriented and user-centered design.
+High achieving software developer and instructor with 3+ years’ of well-rounded experience in full stack development under agile methodology.

 Proficient in HTML, CSS, Javascript, PHP, Python, Java and SQL.
 Expert in LAMP Web Service Stacks.
 React Native Mobile Development.
-Experience Teaching Web Development.
 Proficient in Ubuntu, Windows and Mac.

 ## Projects